-This is an accurate method to recognize whether ClF3 is polar or non-polar.
-If the molecule has actually some net dipole moment then that molecule is polar in nature.
+This is an accurate way to determine whether ClF3 is polar or non-polar.
+If the molecule has some net dipole moment then that molecule is polar in nature.

-The greater the dipole moment of the molecule better is the polarity stamina of that molecule.
+The higher the dipole moment of the molecule greater is the polarity strength of that molecule.

-The dipole moment is induced by the development of negative and also positive charges in the molecule.
+The dipole moment is induced by the formation of negative and positive charges in the molecule.

 Dipole moment diagram of ClF3

-As you see in the above number, dipole vector direction in the direction of Fluorine.
-Because fluorine is even more electronegative than Chlorine.
-Hence it attracts electrons in the direction of itself and develops a partial negative charge.
+As you see in the above figure, dipole vector direction towards Fluorine.
+Because fluorine is more electronegative than Chlorine.
+Hence it attracts electrons towards itself and develops a partial negative charge.

-The partial positive charge was also arisen by Chlorine and also we understand separation of positive and negative charge bring about some dipole moment of the molecule.
+The partial positive charge was also developed by Chlorine and we know separation of positive and negative charge lead to some dipole moment of the molecule.

 So, these dipoles can’t be canceled out.
 Thus it making ClF3 a polar molecule in nature.